Asbestos related diseases

 About Steven Dickens

-Steven Dickens is an experienced asbestos and mesothelioma claims lawyer who qualified in 2003.
-He has more than 10 years’ experience in acting for victims of asbestos exposure in Manchester and the north west.
+He is an experienced asbestos and mesothelioma claims lawyer who qualified in 2003.
+He has more than 15 years’ experience in acting for victims of asbestos exposure in Manchester and the north west.

-Steven joined Leigh Day in August 2017 from Thompsons Solicitors, where he had spent ten years acting exclusively for asbestos sufferers.
+Steven joined Leigh Day in August 2017.
 He has specialist in-depth knowledge of those firms in the industrial north west of England who caused employees to be exposed to asbestos.
 This local knowledge has helped Steven to successfully conclude asbestos related claims for many sufferers over the last decade.

 - factory workers